dd32/td-gh-ex/readme.txt

 Support
 -------
 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!
+@version 1.8
+1. Upadte customizer and added upgrade to pro links.
 @version 1.7.9.1
 1. Added read more settings in service section.
 @version 1.7.9